linsmod/RpcOverHttp/readme.md

 ## https?
-yes, it support https with a simple way. for server, if you use a https url, framework will auto generate a cert file pair(private key will install to system(LocalMachine->Personal) and the public key is exported to a cert file for client use) for client, find the cert exported on server and feed the initialize method as cerFilePath.
+yes, it support https with a simple way.
+- for server side, if you use a https url, framework will auto generate a cert file pair(private key will install to system(LocalMachine->Personal) and the public key is exported to a cert file for client use)
+- for client side, find the cert exported on server and feed the initialize method as cerFilePath.
 ```
 public static RpcClient Initialize(string url, string cerFilePath, WebProxy proxy = null)
 ```